soumitradeb/shopping-cart/README.md

 angularjs webpack shopping cart

-To start project go to inside the folder and run below command
+To start project, go to the project folder and run the below commands

-npm install
+1) npm install

-npm run start
+2) npm run start